 Although the tax debt is your company’s responsibility, the factoring company usually handles the monthly payments.
 The payments come from the proceeds of your advances or rebates.
 This payment arrangement helps ensure that the payment plan stays current.

 A tax lien clearly indicates that your company has financial problems.
 It’s a serious problem that should be handled with the help of professionals.
 Consider speaking with a CPA or tax attorney before you enter into any financing plans.
 These professionals can provide advice and strategies that are specific to your situation.

 Get more information

 We can provide you with high advances and low factoring rates.
-Get an instant quote, or to speak with an expert, call (877) 300 3258.
+Get an instant quote, or, to speak with an expert, call us toll-free at (877) 300 3258.

 Disclaimer: We are not attorneys, and this article should not be considered legal advice.
 Please consult an attorney or tax professional if you need advice.